 - Blueberries: I highly recommend using frozen blueberries if at all possible.
 Using fresh blueberries will work, but to achieve that nice thick texture, the more frozen fruit you can use, the better.

-Step-By-Step Instructions: Blueberry Smoothie Bowl
+How To Make A Blueberry Smoothie Bowl

 This blueberry almond smoothie is quick and easy to make.
 It’s versatile and can be topped with anything you like.